BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

     http://localhost:22179/hummingbird/My%20HB/disconnect

 This request should remove the hummingbird from the connection list and disconnect it.
-It should remain, however on the list of encountered devices.
+It should remain, however, on the list of encountered devices.
 If the provided HB name has not been encountered before or is not connected, ignore the request.